Chronic Joy Access

-The ground beneath our own two feet is our mission field and extending kindness is the foundation of true accessibility.
+The ground beneath our own two feet is our mission field, and extending kindness is the foundation of true accessibility.

 One definition of accessibility is the quality of being suitable or adapted for use by people with disabilities.
 Yet accessibility means so much more than being wheelchair-friendly.

-Being accessible is all about removing barriers and taking steps to be more inclusive for a wide range of needs.
+Being accessible is all about removing barriers and taking steps to be more inclusive of a wide range of needs.
 It means that we extend a warm and compassionate welcome to each person as if they are an honored guest.

 A.W.
 Tozer wrote, “The love of Jesus is so inclusive that it knows no boundaries.”

-As a global resource ministry dedicated to compassionately serving all those affected by chronic illness, mental illness, chronic pain, and disability, our hearts long to not only broaden our collective understanding of accessibility, but to also take steps to include all.
+As a global resource ministry dedicated to compassionately serving all those affected by chronic illness, mental illness, chronic pain, and disability, our hearts long to not only broaden our collective understanding of accessibility but to also take steps to include all.